YKrishnaTarun/IOT-Smart-Water-Meter/README.md

 ## 📃 License
-This project is licensed under the MIT License.
+This project is designed for academic study.